rany2/jqGrid/README.md

 ```
 All other language files and plugins are available from CDN too.
 See [the wiki article](https://github.com/free-jqgrid/jqGrid/wiki/Access-free-jqGrid-from-different-CDNs) for more details about the usage of free jqGrid from CDNs and RawGit.

-Remark: the above URLs will be available **after publishing** the release of the version of 4.15.4.
+Remark: the above URLs will be available **after publishing** the release of the version of 4.15.5.

+### New main features implemented in the version 4.15.5 compared with 4.15.4:

+* Add support of free Font Awesome 5.x.
+To use the feature one need to include Font Awesome 5.x either as CSS (by including `https://use.fontawesome.com/releases/v5.2.0/css/all.css` for example) or as SVG file (by including `https://use.fontawesome.com/releases/v5.2.0/js/all.js`).
+More examples of the usage will be published later [here](https://free-jqgrid.github.io/getting-started/index.html).
+Additionally one have to use `iconSet: "fontAwesomeSolid"` or `iconSet: "fontAwesomeSVG"` instead of `iconSet: "fontAwesome"`, which means Font Awesome 4.x.

-### Below one can see the full list of changes in the version 4.15.4 compared with 4.15.3:
+### Below one can see the full list of changes in the version 4.15.5 compared with 4.15.4:

-* Bug fix in initializing checkbox with `stype:"checkbox"` in searching dialog
+* Bug fix in initializing checkbox with `stype: "checkbox"` in searching dialog
-* Small fixes in CSS to improve compatibility with Bootstrap 4
-* Bug fix: call of `groupCollapse` callback if `_locgr:true` option of `groupingView` is used.
+* Add new property `states.hoverTh` in `$.jgrid.icons.bootstrap4` to have hover effect on column headers
-* Remove unneeded escaping of quotes in `RegEx` expressions
+* Fix the names of 2 subGrid callbacks in `free-jqgrid.d.ts` file
-* Bug fix in subgrid in case of usage `expandOnLoad:true` in combination with `mustiselect:true`
+* Bug fix in form editing of `edittype: "checkbox"`, `formatter: "checkbox"`
-* Improving rounding precision in formatting of numbers
+* Bug fix in resizing of dialogs in Bootrtrap 4
-* Bug fix in `gridDnD` method in case if usage `dropbyname:false` option.
+* Bug fix in header grouping in Bootstrap
+* Add `labelswidth` option to Add/Edit form
+* Small fixes in the code of `inlineNav` to make the code more safe
+* Add 3 new option: `sortingDuringEditing`, `pagingDuringEditing`, `reloadingDuringEditing` with values `"prevent"`, `"cancel"` or `"save"`
+* Add support of Font Awesome 5 as SVG with JS
-* Bug fix initializing of `mode:"search"` in all places of `grid.filters.js` module.
+* Bug fix in `formatter:"actions"` to support frozen columns
-* Extend parameters of `autoid` callback option of `gridDnD` method with additional `options` parameter.
-* Bug fix reading of XML if `key:true` is used in `colModel`.
-See [the issue #427](https://github.com/free-jqgrid/jqGrid/issues/427) for more details.
+* Add `title: false` property of `colModel` in `template: "actions"`
+* Small fixes in parsing of dates to reduce NaNs in results
+* Fixes in legacy subgrid to allow to use dot-separated names and callbacks in `subGridModel`
+* Add formatted value as additional parameter of `cellattr` callback to simplify using cellattr together with formatters
-* Bug fix processing of grouping headers in method `getAutoResizableWidth` used for auto-adjustment of the width of columns.
+* Bug fix of button size in case of usage Bootstrap 4.x
-* Introduce new option `selectAllMode`, change default behavior of `selectAll` button for `multiPageSelection` mode.
-New option `selectAllMode` can have `"filtered"` or `"all"` values. `"all"` means old behavior where all local data will be selected.
-The default value of `selectAllMode` is `"filtered"`, which means that only the last filtered data (not only from the current page) will be selected.
-* Bug fix in the last parameter of `formatDisplayField` callback of data grouping.
-Adjusting `free-jqgrid.d.ts` (the documentation) of `formatDisplayField`.
-* Bug fix in the usage of `<datalist>` (`createColumnIndex: true` and `searchoptions: {generateDatalist: true, ...}`) in Searching Dialog.

 Other old readmes contain the list of the features and bug fixed implemented in previous versions of free jqGrid:

+* [README4.15.4.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.15.4.md) contains the readme of free jqGrid 4.15.4.
 * [README4.15.3.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.15.3.md) contains the readme of free jqGrid 4.15.3.
 * [README4.15.2.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.15.2.md) contains the readme of free jqGrid 4.15.2.
 * [README4.15.1.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.15.1.md) contains the readme of free jqGrid 4.15.1.